 Sellers usually account for future growth potential in the business sale value.
 However, from a buyer's perspective, EBITDA multiples based on historical numbers play a major role.

 In such cases, you - the buyer - can structure the deal which includes earnout provisions.
 In an earnout, part of the purchase price is paid to the seller at a specified future date after the closing, based upon the company achieving specific performance goals.

 Earnouts allow buyers to mitigate risk while positioning the seller to benefit from company growth after the sale closes, and receive a payment if and when the company achieves specific goals.

 SMERGERS tip: Earnout negotiations are often complex and tough to arrive at.
 Hire M&A advisors to help you chart the right earnout strategy and structure.

 How to finance your business operations

 Once you have successfully raised finance to acquire the business, you would need adequate capital to manage day-to-day operations.
-With salaries, production, sales and marketing, accounting etc. all business functions needing cash to run and survive on a daily basis.
+With salaries, production, sales and marketing, accounting, international payroll services, etc. all business functions needing cash to run and survive on a daily basis.
 It is always wise to acquire a business where the seller has set aside a decent amount of capital to finance day-to-day expenses.
 Ensure the seller does not squeeze out the average working capital levels maintained in the business before transferring it to you.
 However, if you wish to add funds to boost initial cash flow yourself, here are three ways to fund your operational expenses.